vishalraj247/VR_currency_converter/README.md

 *	Select the "from" and "to" currencies from the dropdown menus.
 *	Click "Get Latest Rate" to see the current conversion rate and converted amount.
 *	Alternatively, select a date and click "Get Historical Rate" to fetch conversion rates for that specific date.

+## Project Structure:

+Below is the structure and brief description of each folder and file in the project:

+* app.py:
+This is the main Streamlit application script.
+It manages user inputs, interacts with the backend functions, and displays the results to the user.
+* api.py:
+Contains functions related to direct API interactions.
+It has the primary function to make GET requests to the specified API endpoint and handle the response.
+* frankfurter.py:
+Dedicated to the Frankfurter API endpoints.
+It contains functions to fetch the list of available currencies, get the latest exchange rates, and retrieve historical exchange rates.
+* currency.py:
+Houses utility functions for the currency conversion process.
+It includes functions for rounding rates, calculating the inverse rate, and formatting the output for display.
+* README.md:
+A markdown file that provides an overview of the project, instructions on how to run the application, and additional documentation about challenges, future enhancements, and project structure.

+## Citations
+* Documentation.
+Frankfurter Exchange rates and currency data API. (n.d.). https://www.frankfurter.app/docs/